 When I was just about to start the third grade, my family moved from Casper, Wyoming to Pittsburgh, Pennsylvania.
 Not too long after we moved, our family went out to dinner to a nice restaurant over on Cochran Run Road around the Mt.
 Lebanon-Green Tree border.
 (No, not Max & Erma’s.
 Up the hill a bit, closer to Mt.
 Lebanon.
 By the state store.
 No, it’s not there any more.
 Last I saw, it was a fabric store.
 This was twenty-some years ago.
 It was the place we ate at, then something else, then a fabric store.
 Yes, I am sure it wasn’t a Max & Erma’s.
 Edit– No, not The Colony either. )

 This dinner sticks out in my mind because it was the first time I ever had a Shirley Temple.
 Our table wasn’t ready, the adults in the party were getting drinks at the bar and the bartender asked, “Would you like a Shirley Temple?”
 What?
 There are drinks at the bar for kids?
 Heck yes, I would like a Shirley Temple!

 It even looked grown-up, with the layer of grenadine at the bottom of the glass underneath the ginger ale the cherry laid careful on top of the ice.
-My sister had been given a Roy Rogers, but that just looked like a regular old Coke with a cherry.
+My brother had been given a Roy Rogers, but that just looked like a regular old Coke with a cherry.
 My drink was fancy!

 To this day, I’m a huge fan of Shirley Temples.
 Some made with orange juice, some made with ginger ale (still my favorite) and sometimes even made lemon-lime soda.
 Cherry without being overwhelmingly cloy like many fruit sodas, what’s not to love.